medavidallsop/internal-tags/readme.txt

 == Screenshots ==

-1. Tags on posts list
+1. Interal tags displayed on the posts list
+2. Adding an internal tag
+3. Editing an internal tag
+4. Set an internal tag on a post
+5. Set an internal tag on a post via quick edit or bulk actions
-2. Filter posts list
+6. Filter posts list by internal tag
-3. Tag add
-4. Tag edit
-5. Settings
+7. Configuring settings

 == Frequently Asked Questions ==